barsade2/Linux/README.md

 There are 2 solutions for the assignment, involving implementing 2 different mechanism types.

+**Kernel Module:**
-1. I created a kernel module that provides a custom binary format that receives a XOR encrypted ELF.
+I created a kernel module that provides a custom binary format that receives a XOR encrypted ELF.
 The module is registered in the kernel and then added to the registered binary formats list.

 When the search_binary_handler() invokes my binary format, the module decrypts the 4 first bytes (magic bytes)